Kompany in talks with Burnley over manager's job

 - How much can you remember about Burnley's 2021-22 season?

-Kompany's wife, Carla, is from Manchester meaning a return to the north west holds personal appeal.
+Kompany's wife Carla is from Manchester, meaning a return to the North West holds personal appeal.

-The former Belgium international defender took charge of Anderlecht in 2019 after 11 years at City, where he won 10 major trophies including four Premier League titles.
+The former Belgium defender spent 11 years at City, where he won 10 major trophies including four Premier League titles.

+He returned to Anderlecht as player-manager in 2019 but relinquished his managerial duties on matchdays in order to concentrate on playing, before taking over full-time in 2020.

-Attracting someone of Kompany's standing in the game would also be a coup for Burnley chairman Alan Pace, who has remained silent on his club's relegation despite concerns being expressed by fans over their future.
+Attracting someone of Kompany's standing in the game would also be a coup for Burnley chairman Alan Pace, who has remained silent on the club's relegation despite concerns being expressed by fans over their future.

 - Our coverage of Burnley is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment